 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 I alone have been exercising on indoor rowers since I began doing CrossFit in 2012.
-Others on our team of product testers, including multiple certified CrossFit coaches and personal trainers, have also been using various rowers for years.
-On top of that, we have more than a dozen rowing machines in our equipment testing facility.
+Others on our team of product testers, including multiple certified CrossFit L1 coaches and personal trainers, have also been using the best rowing machines for years.

-- Best Budget Rowing Machine Overall: ProForm 750R Rower
+- Best Smart Budget Rowing Machine: ProForm 750R Rower

 - Best Magnetic Budget Rowing Machine: Sunny Health & Fitness Folding Magnetic Rower RW5801